 Meliae and the Creation of Man

-The Meliae, including Melia, were born from the blood of the castrated sky god Uranus, when his son Cronus overthrew him.
+The Meliae, including Melia, were born from the blood of the castrated sky god Uranus, after his son Cronus overthrew him.
 As the drops of blood fell onto the earth (Gaia), they gave birth to various beings, including the Meliae, the Erinyes (Furies), and the Gigantes (Giants).
 In the case of the Meliae, they were nymphs of the ash tree, and it is from these trees that man was created, making Melia indirectly linked to the genesis of mankind.

 Family Connections and Offspring